What To Plant In July

 Zones 8-10

 When you live in the southern states, it is pretty hot during July.
-But, there are still a number of items you can plant.
+But there are still several items you can plant.
 Here are just a few:

 Cucumbers

-Cucumbers thrive when the weather is hot and they receive a lot of water.
+Cucumbers thrive when the weather is hot and receives a lot of water.
 Plant them in full sun.
-If you planted seeds inside, make sure you don’t set your seedlings outside until the weather is in the 70-degree range.
+If you planted seeds inside, don’t set your seedlings outside until the weather is in the 70-degree range.

 Check the last frost date and wait two weeks before planting the seedlings or seeds outside.
 You can plant a second set of cucumber seeds in the first week of July and still be able to harvest them before the first fall frost date.

 Decide if you want to grow bush cucumbers or cucumbers on the vine.
-I have always had better luck with bush cucumbers.
-Bush cucumbers work great in pots or in small gardens.
+I have always had better luck with bush cucumbers, which work great in pots or small gardens.

 This is why they do better in my raised gardens.
-I suggest you stagger when planting the seeds because you will have cucumbers bearing at different times during the growing season, instead of all at the same time producing a huge picking.
+I suggest you stagger when planting the seeds because you will have cucumbers bearing at different times during the growing season instead of all at once producing a huge harvest.

 Compost and Well-Rotted Manure

 Cucumbers like compost and composted well-rotted manure.
 They need well-fertilized soil.
-Cucumbers grow fast and don’t depend on a lot of care or work to get them to thrive.
-When watering, try and keep the leaves dry to keep leaf diseases from forming.
+Cucumbers grow fast and don’t depend on much care or work to get them to thrive.
+When watering, try to keep the leaves dry to prevent leaf diseases from forming.

 Male blooms show up first and drop off.
-No worries, within a week or two, a female flower will appear.
+No worries; a female flower will appear within a week or two.
 If not, you may have to do hand pollination.
-You do this by removing the male blossom, leaving the center covered in the pollen.
+You remove the male blossom, leaving the center covered in the pollen.
 Use a brush or cotton swab to apply the pollen you collected to the center of the female flower.

-Use metal cages for vines, the cucumbers will hang better on those because they will attach easier to the wires when growing.
-Plant two to three seeds about one inch into the soil, and cover it with the soil.
+Use metal cages for vines.
+The cucumbers will hang better on those because they attach more easily to the wires when growing.
+Plant two to three seeds about one inch into the soil and cover them with soil.

 pH level for Cucumbers: 6.5 to 7.0